Mikkomario/Utopia-Vault-Scala/README.txt

         - Using database connections is much more streamlined in Vault, which handles many repetitive and necessary background tasks like closing of result sets and changing database.
         - Query results are wrapped in immutable Result and Row classes, from which you can read all the data you need
-        - Also, value insertion and statement preparation will be handled automatically for you
+        - Value insertion and statement preparation will be handled automatically for you

     SQL Statements with full support for typeless values and models
         - Vault uses Flow's Value and Model classes which means that all data types will be handled automatically under the hood.

     Template Statements that make database interactions much simpler and less prone to errors
-        - Insert, Update, Delete, Select, SelectAll, Limit and OrderBy statements
+        - Insert, Update, Delete, Select, SelectAll, Limit, OrderBy and Exists statements
         - Easy to write conditions with Where and Extensions
         - You don't need to know specific syntax for these statements.
 All you need to know is what they do and in which order to chain them.

     Automatic table structure and table reference reading
-        - Use DatabaseTableReader and DatabaseReferenceReader to read table and reference data directly from the database
+        - Use Tables object to read table and reference data directly from the database
         - This means that you only need to update your database and all models will automatically reflect those changes.
-            -> Table and reference structures can be stored in a single location.
+        - Column names that use underscores '_' are converted to camel case syntax more appropriate for scala / java environments (eg. "row_id" is converted to "rowId")

     Advanced joining between tables using Join and SqlTarget
-        - Once reference data has been set up (using DatabaseReferenceReader, for example), you can join tables together without specifying any columns or conditions.
+        - Once reference data has been set up (which is done automatically in Tables object), you can join tables together without specifying any columns or conditions.
 Vault will fill in all the blanks for you.
-        - If you wish to manually specify joined columns, however, that is also possible
+        - If you wish to manually specify joined columns, that is also possible

     Storable and Readable traits for object-oriented database interactions
+        - This includes Storable, StorableWithFactory, Readable, FromResultFactory, FromRowFactory and StorableFactory
         - Storable trait allows you to push (update or insert) model data to database with minimum syntax
         - Readable trait allows you to pull (read) up to date data from database to your model
         - Mutable DBModel class implements both of these traits
+        - Factory traits can be used for transforming database row data into your object models
         - These traits allow you to use a MariaDB / MySQL server in a noSQL, object-oriented manner